-- Plaques of red skin, often covered with loose, silver-colored scales; these lesions may be itchy and painful, and they sometimes crack and bleed.
-In severe cases, the plaques of irritated skin will grow and merge into one another, covering large areas.
+- Plaques.
+On lighter skin, this appears red, often covered with silver-colored scales.
+On darker skin tones, plaques may be dark brown or purplish with gray scales.
+These plaques may be itchy and painful, and they sometimes crack and bleed.
+In serious cases, the plaques will grow and merge, covering large areas.

-- Plaques of scales or crust on the scalp
+- Scalp.
+Plaques, scales, or crust appear on the scalp.

-Psoriasis can also be associated with psoriatic arthritis, which leads to pain and swelling in the joints.
+People with psoriasis can also get a type of arthritis called psoriatic arthritis.
+It causes pain and swelling in the joints.
 The National Psoriasis Foundation estimates that between 10% to 30% of people with psoriasis also have psoriatic arthritis.

-Guttate psoriasis, which often starts in childhood or young adulthood, is characterized by small, red spots, mainly on the torso and limbs.
-Triggers may be respiratory infections, strep throat, tonsillitis, stress, injury to the skin, and use of anti-malarial and beta-blocker medications.
+- Guttate psoriasis, which often starts in childhood or young adulthood, causes small spots that are pink, red, brown, or purple in color, mainly on the torso and limbs.
+Triggers may be respiratory infections, strep throat, tonsillitis, stress, injury to the skin, or taking antimalarial or beta-blocker medications.

 What Causes Psoriasis?